 - Fish (white meat fish such as cod, halibut, bass, crappie, pollack, orange roughy, talapia, catfish)

 - Seafood (lobster, shrimp, crab, scallops, clams etc)

 - Poultry (skinless chicken, turkey, grouse, pheasant, quail)

-- Egg whites (packed with protein and vitamin B12 – ZERO fat)
+- Egg whites (4 grams of protein per egg white, ZERO fat)

 - Legumes (beans, lentils, peas)

 - Vegetables (all kinds – leafy greens, tubers and cruciferous)